-The Mathematics Resource Center is a supplemental learning assistance facility in the Centers for Academic Support and Retention Department.
-The Mathematics Resource Center provides a supportive environment where students can work to enhance academic performance on concepts explored in class.
-The Mathematics Resource Center services include tutoring, remediation, reinforcing, enriching, and classroom work.
+The Academic Skills Laboratory is a supplemental learning assistance facility in the Center for Academic Resources and Support (CARS).
+The Academic Skills Lab provides a supportive environment where students can work to enhance academic performance on concepts explored in class.
+The services of the lab include tutoring, remediation, reinforcing, enriching, and classroom work.
 Priority is given to students who must complete required laboratory hours in conjunction with their courses although other students seeking assistance are served.
 The essential assistance strategy is one-on-one and small group tutoring with subject area professionals and peer tutors.
 Thematic workshops related to mathematical concepts are organized to address a limited range of academic concerns.
 In addition, tutors work with study groups to review for midterm and final examinations.